hydrogeolab/TRANSRISKRT3D/README.md

-TRANS-RISK-RT3D is a MATLAB/OCTAVE ool for computing transient Tier3 human health risk assessment (HHRA) using time-varying parameters in RT3D.
+TRANS-RISK-RT3D is a MATLAB/OCTAVE tool for computing transient Tier3 human health risk assessment (HHRA) using time-varying parameters in RT3D.

 TRANS-RISK-RT3D is distributed through CC BY-NC (Attribution-NonCommercial) license:
 Users must give credit and can only use the work for non-commercial purposes.